Zuplu/postfix-tlspol/README.md

 ```
 git clone https://github.com/Zuplu/postfix-tlspol
 cd postfix-tlspol
-scripts/build.sh # press 's' for systemd when prompted
+scripts/build.sh
 ```
+Press _s_ for systemd when prompted or select it if a terminal UI appears.

-Edit `configs/config.yaml` as needed.
+Edit `/etc/postfix-tlspol/config.yaml` as needed.
 After any change, a restart is required:
 ```
 service postfix-tlspol restart
 ```